Cindy Meston: Education and career

 She is a past president of the International Society for the Study of Women’s Sexual Health and an elected member of the International Academy of Sex Research, the Society for the Scientific Study of Sex, and the Association for Psychological Science.

 In 2005, Meston was selected as Chair of the orgasm committee for the World Health Organization.
 The express goal of the committee was to develop an operational definition of female orgasm.
 The definition developed by Meston and colleagues is still in active use by the W.H.O.
 Meston has served as a consultant to the U.S. Food and Drug Administration and to numerous pharmaceutical companies who are developing drugs to enhance women’s sexual function.

 Awards for Meston’s research include a fellowship from The Ford Foundation, an International Research Award from the Athena Institute for Women’s Wellness, a Distinguished Professor Award from the Canadian Research Foundation, the Raymond Dickson Centennial Endowed Teaching Fellowship, the Wulf H. Utian Endowed Lecturer Award from the North American Menopause Society, and the Career Service Award from the International Society for the Study of Women’s Sexual Health.
 She has won ten awards for best peer-reviewed manuscript by international academic societies.
+She is an elected Fellow of the Society for the Scientific Study of Sexuality.